In this post, You will learn multiple ways to get the current epoch timestamp in javascript.

 Javascript provides the Date

-object provides the date and time-related things.
+object to get the date and time-related things.

 It is always too good to have a return of the server-side timestamps only.

-get time in milliseconds from Unix epoch time in javascript
+How to get time in milliseconds from Unix epoch time in javascript

-First, Create an Date object in javascript that returns the current date and time.
+- First, Create an Dateπ object in javascript that returns the current date and time.

-console.log(new Date())// get current date and time
+console.log(new Date()); // get current date and time

-The getTime()
+getTime()

-console.log(new Date().getTime()) // number of milliseconds elapsed from epoc 1610334435379
+console.log(new Date().getTime()); // number of milliseconds elapsed from epoc 1610334435379

-get current UTC timestamp in javascript
+How to get the current UTC timestamp in javascript

 console.log(Date.now());